Ring expansion and contraction: Other N-insertions

+At bench scale, the reaction between cyclohexanone with hydrazoic acid gives caprolactam in the Schmidt reaction.

+Baeyer-Villiger oxidation

+In the Baeyer-Villiger oxidation an O atom is introduced into a ring.

+Ring contractions

 Ring contractions are useful for making smaller, more strained rings from larger rings.
 The impetus for making these rings comes from the difficulty associated with making a fully elaborated small ring when such a ring could more easily be made from an elaborated larger ring, from which an atom can be excised, or that the original larger scaffold is more accessible.

-Ring contractions are easily characterized simply by the reactive intermediate which performs the contraction.
-The standard intermediates are anionic, cationic, and carbenoid.
+Ring contractions proceed via anionic, cationic, and carbenoid intermediates.

-Anionic contractions
+Carbenoid ring contractions

+In the Arndt–Eistert reaction, an α-diazoketone is induced to release N2, resulting in a highly reactive sextet carbon center adjacent to the carbonyl.
+Such species convert by a Wolff rearrangement to give an ester in the presence of alcohols.
+When applied to cyclic α-diazoketones, ring contraction occurs.
+In the case of steroids, this reaction has been used to convert cyclopentanone groups to cyclobutanyl derivatives.